flexcompute/tidy3d/tidy3d/components/README.md

 #### Validations

-Upon intialization, the simulation checks whether any of the objects are completely outside of the simulation bounding box, at which point it will error.
+Upon initialization, the simulation checks whether any of the objects are completely outside of the simulation bounding box, at which point it will error.
 Other checks may be added in future development.

 #### JSON Operations